katesully/2800-202310-DTC08/README.md

 4. Type in the email address you wish to send the map to.
 5. The link will be sent to the email you typed in!

+* Users can access roadmaps that have been shared with them.
+1. Once you receive a link to a roadmap, either click it (if you receive in an email), or paste it in the address bar of your web browser.
+2. You will get an authentication error if you are not logged in.
+Click the yellow button that says "go home".
+3. Select your language from the dropdown and click the green checkmark.
+Then, click login.
+4. Enter your username and password and click the yellow "login" button.
+5. Try clicking the link again, or paste it into the address bar of your web browser again.
+6. Click the "save a copy" button, below the map at the bottom of the page.
+7. Go to your saved maps by clicking the icon in the middle of the bottom nav bar.
+8. Now you can track your own progress on that map using the steps above (under "users can check off steps they have completed of roadmaps")!

 ## 4. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * ...